jyourstone/jellyfin-smartplaylist-plugin/docs/content/development/building-locally.md

 - User information
 - Plugin configurations

 This directory is mounted into the container so your data persists across restarts.
-The `smartplaylists` folder inside `jellyfin-data/config/data` is where your created playlists are stored.
+The `smartlists` folder inside `jellyfin-data/config/data` is where your created playlists are stored.

 ### Logs